Gerald Bordelon: Murder

 In 2000, Bordelon was released on parole and began working at Delta Concrete.
 In late 2000, he began communicating over the Internet with a woman named Jennifer Kocke.
 Despite knowing about his criminal history as a sex offender, Kocke married Bordelon in July 2001.
 The family then moved to Gloster, Mississippi, in October 2001, living in a trailer on land owned by Bordelon's parents.
 During Christmas 2001, Kocke's daughters, one of whom was Courtney LeBlanc, told her that Bordelon had molested them.
 Kocke alerted child protective services in Mississippi, and Bordelon was forced to leave.
 The couple then separated, and Kocke returned to Louisiana with her family.
 Despite this, she remained in contact with Bordelon.

 On November 15, 2002, 12-year-old Courtney LeBlanc disappeared from her home in Denham Springs, Louisiana.
 Kocke discovered she was missing when she returned home and immediately called the police.
 Initially, it was believed that LeBlanc might have just run away from home.
 As the investigation continued, police were concerned that LeBlanc may have fallen victim to serial killer Derrick Todd Lee, who was operating in the area at the time, but this theory was later dismissed.

 Investigation then focused on Bordelon, and he was placed under surveillance.
 He was questioned by police and eventually admitted to kidnapping and murdering LeBlanc.
 On November 26, 2002, Bordelon led investigators to LeBlanc's body.
 He confessed to the murder and said he had abducted LeBlanc from her home with a knife.
-He took her to Mississippi, where he forced oral sex on her, before driving her back to Louisiana.
+He took her to Mississippi, where he fondled her and forced her to perform oral sex on him, before driving her back to Louisiana.
 Upon returning, he strangled her to death on a bank near the Amite River.
 He then dumped her body in a wooded area in Livingston Parish.